collective live+work spaces

 Sale (divestment) is mitigated due to a larger proportion of user-members (around two-thirds), thus as long as the property is useful to them, any attempt to sell is unlikely.

 Revenue generation is incentivised by virtue that a share of profit surplus is placed into our community fund, used to improve facilities and experiences, in turn also increasing value of rentals.
-Investors receive dividends on their preference shares from the rentals before the community fund, therefore there is an incentive to generate adequate revenue to not only pay dividends but make improvements for everyone.
+Investors receive dividends on their preference shares from the rentals before the community fund, therefore there is an incentive to generate adequate revenue above and beyond this to not only pay those dividends, but make improvements for everyone.

 How is financial resilience for future costs handled?